 Roadmap

 A realistic plan focused on shipping.
-This roadmap is aligned with the v1.0 release week (Fri 9 Jan 2026) and the next steps to grow PyColors UI into a sellable ecosystem.
+This roadmap is aligned with the v1.0 release week (Fri 9 Jan 2026) and outlines the next steps to grow PyColors into a stable ecosystem: UI, Starters, and Templates.

-Every component ships with Preview, Usage, Code, and Props.
+Every component and starter ships with Preview, Usage, Code, and clear conventions.

-Trust pages, licensing, demos, packaging, and a predictable update cadence.
+Trust pages, licensing, demos, packaging, analytics, and a predictable update cadence.

 Release Week (Mon 5 → Fri 9 Jan 2026)